HOW DO I FUND HOME RENOVATIONS?

 It sounds a bit dry, but Loan to Value Ratio is actually the amount of money you wish to borrow in comparison to the value of your property.
 So, say you want to buy a house valued at $500,000 and a have a $100,000 deposit, your Loan to Value Ration would be 80%.
 Most lenders adjust their interest rates relative to the LVR and have specific ratios to which they lend.

-Variable interest rates move, normally relative to changes in official interest rates set by the Reserve Bank of Australia.
-A variable rate loan is beneficial when rates are on the decline.
-Fixed interest rates don’t move.
-You can fix your rate for a particular period of time, normally between 1 and 5 years, but it’s most beneficial when rates are on the rise.
+Variable interest rates fluctuate at your banks discretion but usually in line with movements in official interest rates set by the Reserve Bank of Australia.
+A variable rate loan is beneficial when rates are on the decline and when you want flexibility in your home loan.
+Fixed interest rates don’t fluctuate for a certain time period and are most beneficial when rates are on the rise or you require certainty over repayments.